IBM/operator-collection-sdk/content/docs/operator-collection-sdk-vscode-extension/troubleshooting.md

 ---
-weight: 300
+weight: 400
 title: "Troubleshooting"
-description: ""
+description: "Common errors and known issues."
 icon: "troubleshoot"
 date: "2024-01-19T16:15:21-08:00"
 lastmod: "2024-01-19T16:15:21-08:00"
 draft: false
-toc: true
+toc: false
 ---

 If you experience issues with `urlopen error [SSL: CERTIFICATE_VERIFY_FAILED]`, or similar issues, you may need to install and use SSL Certificates before running this extension.